jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (i) the objectives and performance standards of the sponsor under the contract; and (ii) any relevant national standards published under section 60A(1)﻿(ba); and (c) the maximum roll of the school; and
-  (d) the number or percentage of teaching positions (within the meaning of section 120) that must be filled by registered teachers or holders of limited authority to teach; and
+  (d) the number or percentage of teaching positions (within the meaning of section 120) that must be filled by people holding a practising certificate or limited authority to teach; and
   (e) the curriculum to be taught at the school; and (f) the qualifications to be offered by the school (if it is a secondary or composite partnership school kura hourua); and (g) a procedure for the independent review of complaints against the school; and